jentery/mdia200/index.md

 * The video game, [*Umurangi Generation*](https://www.umurangigeneration.com/) (2020), by Origame Digital and Naphtali Faulkner
 * A [Twitch](https://www.twitch.tv/) livestream of your choice (from a list of channels I'll provide)
 * The browser game, [*Under a Star Called Sun*](https://haraiva.itch.io/under-a-star-called-sun) (2020), by Cecile Richard
-* The video essay, "Completionism, 'Good' Endings, and the Detective Genre in *NORCO* *](https://www.youtube.com/watch?v=jwJ4LWDf4pk&t=2s)(2023), by Asia Tyson
+* The video essay, ["Completionism, 'Good' Endings, and the Detective Genre in *NORCO*"](https://www.youtube.com/watch?v=jwJ4LWDf4pk&t=2s)(2023), by Asia Tyson

 We will also talk about Hwang Dong-hyuk's *Squid Game* (2021), but I am not assigning it for you to watch.
 We'll discuss Angela Haupt's ["You Don’t Like Violence But Want to Watch *Squid Game.* These Tips Can Help"](https://www.washingtonpost.com/lifestyle/2021/10/14/tv-violence-squid-game-watch/) (2021) instead.

-I am also providing you with a [glossary](https://jentery.github.io/mdia200/glossary.html) of terms mentioned during lectures and discussions.
+I am providing you with a [glossary](https://jentery.github.io/mdia200/glossary.html) of terms mentioned during lectures and discussions.
 I will update this glossary for every lecture and encourage you to consult it weekly.

-If this ends up being too much for the term, then we'll cut material or some of it will become optional.

 I'll use the course Brightspace to: